SrijanBadhya/Debsoc/Running the PES Debsoc.md

 One time a friend of mine wrote names in a notebook but left the notebook in class.
 We panicked for 2 days over it until he found his notebook in another classmate's bag.

 I also messed up the end of round 3 by adding the wrong people to Shenanigans and then kicking them out multiple times.
 System errors are real.
-Even if the database administrator has the co
+Even if the database administrator has the contact information of everyone, most moderator's don't, and it can be quite a hassle to contact people and manage them.

 ---